chokobole/felicia/docs/environment_variables.md

 #### FEL_MASTER_SERVER_IP

-IP address for master server to on.
+IP address for the master server to on.
 (Default: host ip address)

 #### FEL_MASTER_SERVER_PORT

-Port number for master server to on.
+Port number for the master server to on.
 (Default: 8881)